Math Workshop

 What if my child already knows the math being taught?

 Before each topic, your child will take a pre-assessment to determine his or her knowledge of the concepts being introduced.
 Based on the results of this assessment, your child may be invited to take part in an optional "learning contract" type of assignment whereby he or she would opt out of select classroom lessons to work on an independent mathematical challenge that takes learning to the next level.
 This opportunity is available to all students throughout the year and is flexible in nature, students coming in and out as they choose.
 The type of contract work also changes so students always remain engaged!
 Examples of math contract activities we've done in the past include digital scavenger hunts, math escape rooms, building your own taco truck business, fraction bakery project, and constructing tiny houses.
 Kids just love them!
+Advanced learners will also have the opportunity for lots of small group time with the teacher in addition to pull-out learning lab and G&T sessions with our district's Gifted & Talented Specialist.

 What about tests?